atoomnetmarc/game-of-life-tron-style/README.md

 ## How to Run

 1. Clone or download this repository.
-2. Navigate to the project directory.
+2. Navigate to the project directory in your terminal.
-3. Open the `index.html` file in a modern web browser (like Chrome, Firefox, Edge, or Safari).
+3.  **Start a local web server.** This project uses JavaScript Modules (`type="module"`), which require the files to be served over HTTP(S) due to browser security policies (CORS).
+Opening `index.html` directly from the file system (`file://`) will not work.
+    *   A simple way is to use Node.js/npm: Run `npx serve .` in the project directory.
+    *   Alternatively, if you have Python 3: Run `python3 -m http.server`.
+4. Open your web browser and navigate to the local address provided by the server (e.g., `http://localhost:3000` or `http://localhost:8000`).

 ## Controls